 About United Nations World Food Programme, Armenia

 Assisting 91.4 million people in around 83 countries each year, the World Food Programme is the leading humanitarian organization saving lives and changing lives, delivering food assistance in emergencies and working with communities to improve nutrition and build resilience.
 The Government of Armenia and WFP stepped up cooperation in 1993.
 The first years of this strong partnership marked different food relief projects gradually evolving into community development initiatives.
 In 2010, the Government of Armenia, WFP and their strategic partners joined hands for improved nutrition, education and social protection by relaunching School Feeding Programme.
 The common goal and vision is a nationally-owned, sustainable National School Feeding Programme for the benefit of Armenian people.
 Nowadays, it is a state-of-the-art Programme that is fully integrated in the life of children, their families and communities.
-The WFP's plans for the next five years, created as a joint effort with national and international partners, will continue tackling food insecurity, malnutrition and poverty as important national issues identified by the National Strategic Review (NSR) that embraces the future development priorities of Armenia.
+WFP's plans for the next five years, created as a joint effort with national and international partners, will continue tackling food insecurity, malnutrition and poverty as important national issues identified by the National Strategic Review (NSR) that embraces the future development priorities of Armenia.
 Capitalizing on current and present outstanding achievements, WFP and partners will enhance focus on nutrition and creation of innovative and sustainable nutrition sensitive food value chains.
-Simultaneously, WFP will support communities, provinces, Ministries and the Government of Armenia to strengthen their capacities for improved national policies, programmes and systems.
+Simultaneously, WFP will support communities, provinces, ministries and the Government of Armenia to strengthen their capacities for improved national policies, programmes and systems.